Rudd-O/qubes-shared-folders/README.md

 on the client qube.
 These two components talk over the Qubes RPC mechanism.

-The client initiates a Qubes RPC connection to the server qube, asking it to share a specific folder (which must exist).
-If the RPC mechanism authorizes it (by prompting you), then the server qube starts a `diod` instance, and the client uses the established I/O channel to mount the shared folder onto a folder of its file system tree.

-The design is documented [here](./doc/authorization-design.md).

 ## Usage

 The following instructions assume that the qube which contains the